The Smurfs (1981 TV series)

-The Smurfs (syndicated as Smurfs' Adventures) is an animated fantasy-comedy children's television series that originally aired on NBC from September 12, 1981 to December 2, 1989.
+The Smurfs (originally broadcast as Smurfs and syndicated as Smurfs' Adventures) is an animated sitcom that originally aired on NBC from September 12, 1981 to December 2, 1989.
 Produced by Hanna-Barbera Productions, it is based on the Belgian comic series of the same name, created by Belgian cartoonist Peyo (who also served as story supervisor of this adaptation) and aired for 256 episodes with a total of 417 stories, excluding three cliffhangers and seven specials.
+It was the longest-running Saturday morning animated series in the United States until Teenage Mutant Ninja Turtles surpassed it in 1996 with its tenth season.